How Cell Line Development Technology has Advanced Over the Years

 - Mammalian expression (apart from human cells)

-It’s in the mammalian expression category where cell line development technology became interesting.
+It’s in the mammalian cells expression category where established cell line development technology became interesting.
 Introducing the second major cell line: Chinese hamster ovary cells (CHO cells).

 CHO Cells | Where They Fit In Expression Systems